IVI-M/R-Ottawa/meetups.md

 - Walk through the iTrack Covid App, and associated data processing challenges (e.g. dealing with missing/negative entries)
 - Code to read data from JHU database - added

+2020/04/15:  (Accessing Covid data for Canada)

+- Problem with direct access to Covid .csv data from Stats Canada site.
+- Code to read data from UofT google doc - added

 2020/04/01:  (Focus shifted to Covid data)

 - Since the break-up of covid pandemic, we discuss covid data related challenges and solutions (how to read it, visualize it, make good use using R and AI).
-- Public datasets on Covid
+- Public datasets on Covid - in Canada and International
-  - Can't read Covid from Stats Canada site.
-Code to read data from UofT google doc - added

-2020/03/24:
+2020/03/24: (Meet-ups go zoom)

-- Overview of opportunities for discussing and learning,
+- What's up our work and Community  with new normal -  in CBSA and elsewhere
+- Where do we go from here

 ###  List of topics available for discussion